Rebecca Tegtmeyer

 Biography

 Rebecca is an Associate Professor in the Department of Art, Art History and Design and currently serves at the Associate Chair of the Department.
 She teaches undergraduates and graduates in the areas of interaction design, motion design, typography, user experience and branding design.
-She is an active contributor to both the new BFA in Graphic Design curriculum and the BA in Experience Architecture degree program.
+She is an active contributor to both the new BFA in Graphic Design curriculum and the new BA in Experience Architecture degree program.

-Her research has presented at several international and national conferences organized by the highest-ranking organizations in the design field such as: UCDA (University and College Designers Association), Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), DRS (Design Research Society), EAD (European Academy of Design)and the AIGA Design Educators Community.
+Her research has presented at several international and national conferences organized by the highest-ranking organizations in the design field such as: UCDA (University and College Designers Association), Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), DRS (Design Research Society), EAD (European Academy of Design) and the AIGA Design Educators Community.
 Rebecca is a three-time alumni of DesignInquiry, a non-profit educational organization devoted to researching design issues in intensive team-based gatherings.
 She has been an active member of the organizing committee for MODE (Motion Design Education) Summit and is currently a member of the AIGA Design Educators Community (DEC) Steering Committee.

 Rebecca holds a BFA in Visual Communication from the University of Kansas and a Master of Graphic Design (MGD) from NC State University College of Design.